Pablo-source/targets-test/README.md

-## 7. Render Markdown report from Pipeline objects created previous step
+## 7. Render Markdown report from Pipeline objects created in previous step

 Everytime we update something in the pipeline we use "tar_make()" to re-run the entire pipeline.
 If some of the targets have not changed since last time we ran the pipeline, targets will skip those nodes in the pipeline called targets.